yojeero/gists_downloader/README.md

 Each gist will be downloaded into its own separate folder with the gist name.

-Put gist-downloader.js in folder where you want to save all your gists.
+- Put gist-downloader.js in folder where you want to save all your gists.

-Install node.js - if it is not already installed.
+- Install node.js - if it`s not already installed.

-Open terminal and run:
+- Open terminal and run:

 ```powershell
 npm init -y